mwkorver/s3maptiler/README.md

 ## Config

 server.js uses 4 environment variables to function.
-You can see them in env.js WMS_SERVER points at your wms, if you run your own WMS on AWS, it would typically point at an ELB.
+You can see them in example_env.js WMS_SERVER points at your WMS, if you run your own WMS on AWS, it would typically point at an ELB that would front an auto-scaling group of WMS servers.
 BUCKET_NAME is the S3 bucket you are using to serve tiles from.
 This is your tile cache.
 TILE_PREFIX is a prefix to your TMS tile.
 MAP_LAYERS is layer or layers that you use in your WMS request.

 ## Running

-This is nodjs app meant to run on Amazon Elastic Beanstalk.
+Test it locally, but a simple way to deploy this app in an HA fashion is to run it on Amazon Elastic Beanstalk.
 Zip the directory contents following instructions here. http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs.html